web-platform-dx/browserslist-config-baseline/README.md

 ```

 > **NOTE**
-> You cannot use the `targetYear` and `widelyAvailableOnDate` options together.
+> You cannot use the `baselineYear` and `widelyAvailableOnDate` options together.
 The `baseline-browser-mapping` module that supplies data to `browserslist-config-baseline` will throw an error.

 ### Include downstream browsers